vd19qe/SoundPalette/Documentation/Assignments.md

 # RELEASE PLANNING DOCUMENT
 ### Objective
 To develop software requirements (product and sprint backlogs).
-This document will detail the system which is stated in the project proposal.Be as detailed as possible You will be able to revise it slightly later
+This document will detail the system which is stated in the project proposal.Be as detailed as possiblem, you will be able to revise it slightly later

 ### Tasks
 - [ ] Think, discuss about the requirements (user-stories) and prepareFind a tool to manage the user-storiesInvite the TA to your release planning meeting to finalize the requirements